huddyyeo/high_freq_trading/README.md

 # work in progress

 In this project, I analyse high frequency trading data.
-I am grateful for all the help I have received from everyon who has taught and guided me on this subject.
+I am grateful for all the help I have received on this subject.

 High frequency trading refers to trading in short time periods and using algorithmic strategies to capture alpha.
 Unfortunately, these alphas decay extremely quickly due to overcrowding and seeking new methods of capturing trends is always necessary.